yogesh-nepal/hangfire.jobs/README.md

-# HangfireDemo
+# hangfire.jobs

-HangfireDemo is an ASP.NET 8 application showcasing the integration of Hangfire for background job processing.
+hangfire.jobs is an ASP.NET 8 application demonstrating the integration of Hangfire for background job processing.
 This repository provides examples of different types of background jobs, including fire-and-forget, delayed, recurring, and continuation jobs.

 ## Description